abegong/sample_peyote/README.md

 You'll also need to have a valid `OPENAI_API_KEY` configured in your environment variables.

-:warning: RUNNING SAMPLE PEYOTE PROGRAM COSTS MONEY.
+:warning: RUNNING SAMPLE PEYOTE COSTS MONEY.
 Each run of Sample Peyote costs about $0.05 worth of OpenAI credits.
 That's based refreshing my Billing page and eyeballing how much the Usage bar increased over the course of a couple hours of experimentation, so if you're going to scale this up and spend significant money, you'll want to do your own (better) estimation.

 Basic usage:
 ```